 - How capable each of his/her parents and any other person in relation to whom the Court considers the question to be relevant is of meeting his/her needs.

-Our solicitors are experienced in making urgent applications to the court concerning any arrangements for the children and we are happy to discuss any concerns you may have regarding any of the above information with you at one of our fixed fee appointments.
+Our solicitors are experienced in making urgent applications to the court concerning any arrangements for the children and we are happy to discuss any concerns you may have regarding any of the above information with you.

 If you have any questions concerning any of our services, please contact us here